sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/00-typescript-misc-concepts/README.md

 The example [13: Hello, advanced types and assertions!](13-advanced-types-and-assertions) introduces a few examples in these concepts.

+### OOP in TypeScript

+TypeScript has first class support to OOP techniques, and the four pillars of OOP: encapsulation, abstraction, inheritance, and polymorphism can be used in a very clean way.

+You can use the example [14: OOP refresher](14-oop-refresher) as a sandbox to practice those techniques.

 ## Exercises, code examples, and mini-projects